cmcp-group/cmcp-group.github.io/_pages/openings.md

 **posted: 2021/03/04**

-Currently, we do not have openings, but interested candidates should inquire about a position via email (drygchung@gmail) with the statement of research, a CV, and a list of 3 references.
+Currently, we do not have any openings, but interested candidates may inquire about a position via email (drygchung@gmail) with the statement of research, a CV, and a list of 3 references.

 ### **학부연구생**